Joseph Muscat: Leader of Labour Party

 On 24 March 2008 Muscat announced his candidacy for the post of party leader, to replace Alfred Sant, who had resigned after a third consecutive defeat for the Party in the March 2008 general election and a heavy defeat in the EU referendum in March 2003.
 Muscat's vision for the Labour party was that of a positive, organised and forward-looking party that went beyond the confines of the party itself, forming the basis for a wider movement embracing all progressives and moderates together.

 Although at the time Muscat was not a member of the Maltese House of Representatives, he was elected as the new party leader on 6 June 2008.
 Muscat was just three votes short of winning the contest outright, obtaining 435 of the 874 valid votes cast, three fewer than the 438 needed (50 per cent plus one).
 He garnered 49.8 per cent of valid votes cast while the combined number of votes of the other contestants was 50.2 per cent.
 In order to take up the post of Leader of the Opposition, Muscat was co-opted in the Maltese Parliament on 1 October 2008 to fill the seat vacated by Joseph Cuschieri for the purpose.
 The latter eventually took up the sixth seat allocated to Malta in the European Parliament once the Treaty of Lisbon was brought into effect in 2011.
 On taking up the Leadership post, Muscat introduced a number of changes to the Party, notably the change of official name and party emblem.

 In November 2008, the General Conference of the Labour Party approved a new statute.
 A National Congress was created that was empowered with choosing the party's leader in the future and approving the electoral programme.
 Other changes included measures aimed at drawing more women and youths to the party's structures, lowering the party's membership age threshold to 16 and dissolving the Brigata Laburista and the party's Vigilance and Disciplinary Board.

-Labour started 2009 with a very innovative initiative.
+Labour started 2009 with an innovative initiative.
 On 14 March, thousands visited the National Labour Center in Hamrun and the Labour Party Center in Victoria, Gozo to sign up for a court case urging the Nationalist government to refund the VAT charged on their car registration tax.

 In the 2009 Maltese European Parliament Elections, the first with Muscat as Party Leader, Labour candidates obtained 55% of first-preferences against the 40% obtained by candidates of the Nationalist Party.
 Labour surpassed the Nationalist Party by almost 36,000 votes and elected three of the five Maltese MEPs.

 Local council elections were also held in 2009 with the Labour Party obtaining almost 55% of votes cast.